DrexelTriangle/triangledesk/USAGE.md

 # Introduction
 Superdesk is an end-to-end news creation, production, curation, distribution and publishing platform.
+It is the pipeline that ideas and scoops go through to become published articles.
 The Triangle uses it as our production software, so all production processes are accomplished through Superdesk.
 It allows us to stay organized, automate things, and keep stuff clean on the technical side as well.
 To learn about the basics of Superdesk, watch this video: https://www.youtube.com/watch?v=MQ09P2Fz4Io&list=PLYCg0jl6TA9fuXCb2OIEQmFlVxCEXFY0S

 # Production process